safdar-azeem/vue-ssr-lite/README.md

 })
 ```

 The resolver never runs in the browser.
-Missing authoritative origin still fails closed for public production SSR.
+Core supplies `siteOrigin` from the
+selected application's normalized request domain.

 ## Route SEO